Arthur Morris/BIRDS AS ART

 The SONY Alpha a1 Set-up Guide and Info Group: $150.00 (or Free)

 The SONY Alpha a1 Set-up Guide and Info Group is going great guns as more and more folks chime in with thoughtful questions and experience-based answers.
 As the a1 is becoming more readily available, more and more folks are getting their hands on this amazing body.
-By June 1, 2022, the group was up to an astounding 129 lucky and blessed folks.
-(More than a few folks own two or more a1 bodies!)
+The group is now up to up to an astounding 131 lucky and blessed folks, and more than a few folks own two or more a1 bodies!
 Early on, we discussed the myriad AF options.
 I gave my opinion as to the best one for flight and general bird photography.
 The best news is that everyone in the group receives an e-mail that includes a .DAT file with my a1 settings on it, and explicit directions on how to load my settings onto your a1; talk about convenience!
 I am now offering a .DAT file compatible with firmware update 1.20.
 Your entry into the group includes a consolidated Sony a1 CAMSETA2 INFO & GUIDE.
 New a1 folks will now receive six e-mails instead of the previous 28!
 You will receive new e-mails as they are published.
 Simply put, this e-mail guide is an incredible resource for anyone with an a1.

 Typos